The Wash: Landmarks

 The Outer Trial Bank, a remnant of a 1970s experiment, lies some 2 mi off the Lincolnshire coast near the mouth of the River Nene.

-The most notable nature feature is Hunstanton Cliffs, comprising strata of orange, red and white chalk.
+The most notable natural feature is Hunstanton Cliffs, comprising strata of orange, red, and white chalk.

 Proposed racetrack

-In 1934 a proposal was made, supported by racing driver Malcolm Campbell, to build a 15 mi race track on reclaimed land from Boston to Gibraltar Point, near Skegness.
+In 1934, a proposal was made, supported by racing driver Malcolm Campbell, to build a 15 mi race track on reclaimed land from Boston to Gibraltar Point, near Skegness.
 It would have been used as a road to Skegness when there was no racing.
 There was also to be a long lake for boat racing inside the track loop.
 The financial straits in the 1930s prevented the project from proceeding.